-It’s important to note that these methods will not work with Blu-ray discs, given those discs use a harder coating that’s more difficult to scratch and damage.
-The downside to this is that once it does scratch, the disc typically becomes unusable and has to be replaced.
-Minor damage may be corrected with a micro-fiber cloth, but the data density and layers prevent any of the options outlined below from working particularly well, or even being advisable.
+It’s important to note that the methods outlined below will not work with Blu-rays.
+Those discs use a harder coating that’s more difficult to scratch and damage, which is good, but the downside to this is that once it does scratch, it typically becomes unusable and has to be replaced.
+Minor damage may be corrected with a microfiber cloth, but the data density and layers prevent any of the options featured here from working particularly well or even being advisable for a Blu-ray.
 Error-correction features on the best Blu-ray players may help them to ignore scratches, of course.

 Five tips before you start

 Although we cover different methods for cleaning and resurfacing your discs, it’s important to remember a few key rules if you want to save yourself a headache while going through the process.

 - Wash and dry your hands before handling your discs.
 It’s surprisingly easy to mess with the delicate data imprinted onto a disc’s polycarbonate layer, and both grease and oil are known to cause playback issues even if the disc shows no signs of physical damage.
 Better still, put on a pair of latex gloves, if you happen to keep them around.

 - The best way to clean your discs is to start at the center and work your way outward in a straight line.
 This allows for a better grip while cleaning and lets you avoid damaging any of the data printed onto the polycarbonate layer below.
 The reason for this is that the data runs in a spiral around the disc, as on a vinyl record.
 Because the disc spins so fast, the reader has to be able to compensate for missing bits of the data as it goes, and when a scratch runs straight out from the center of the disc to the edge, it’s a lot easier for the algorithm to catch the error and fix it automatically.